pancelor/p8x8/README.md

 ## quickstart

 - Inside Picotron, `load p8x8` then ctrl-r to run
-- Drag mygame.p8 from your Picotron desktop
+- Drag mygame.p8 onto the p8x8 window from your Picotron desktop
-	- To get a game from your host OS into Picotron, type `folder` in the terminal and copy the file using your host OS
+	- To get a game from your host OS into Picotron, type `folder` in the Picotron terminal and copy the file using your host OS
 - Press the export button
-	- this will probably generate warnings; a notepad will open showing you the warnings.
+	- This will probably generate warnings; a notepad will open showing you the warnings.
 Manually change your p8 file, reimport and export
-	- the warning system is not too smart, so it might report warnings for things you've already fixed, or for things that aren't a problem (like code inside comments)
+	- The warning system might report warnings for things you've already fixed, or for things that aren't a problem (like code inside comments).
+For a list of the problems it looks for, see `function lint_all` in [warn.lua](https://github.com/pancelor/p8x8/blob/main/src/warn.lua#L74-L89)
 - Double-click the exported cart to run it
 - `load my-exported-cart.p64` and check out `main.lua` for more info.
 There's an option in there to run the game at fullscreen with a border image!